Ruins of the Crystal Palace

 It is difficult to imagine the enormous glass masterpiece of Victorian engineering that once stood on this spot.
-Few traces remain - just a few stairwells guarded by old sphinx, and some foundation stones.
-However, now new plans are underway, exploring the possibility of a new Crystal Palace rising again.
+Only the foundations remain; together with a few stairwells guarded by an old sphinx, and some internal foundation stones.

 In 1936 a great fire lit the London horizon, but the efforts of 381 firemen with 89 engines were not enough to stop the blaze.
 Arson or accident, it was destroyed beyond saving.

-The Crystal Palace was originally built to house the Great London Exhibition of 1851, a World’s Fair type expo highlighting the wonders of technology and arts of England's far flung empire.
-The engineer Joseph Paxton was inspired by the underlying structure of the giant water lily to create ever larger conservatory buildings, culminating in the design of the spectacularly large exhibition hall, which he designed in just 10 days (his original sketch is now in the Victoria and Albert Museum).
+The Crystal Palace was originally built to house the Great London Exhibition of 1851, a World’s Fair-type expo highlighting the wonders of technology and arts of Great Britain’s far-flung empire.
+Engineer Joseph Paxton was inspired by the underlying structure of the giant water lily to create ever larger conservatory buildings, culminating in the design of the spectacularly large exhibition hall, which he designed in just 10 days (his original sketch is now in the Victoria and Albert Museum).

-Taking advantage of new modular design innovations, the 108ft tall, 1,848ft x 408ft building was able to be assembled in record time.
-A newly constructed railroad brought the tons of timber and iron, and 10 million feet of glass to the original Hyde Park location, where the exposition opened on May 1, 1851, just a little over nine months from initial design.
+Taking advantage of new modular design innovations, the 108-foot-tall building was able to be assembled in record time.
+A newly constructed railroad brought the tons of timber and iron, and 10 million feet of glass to the original Hyde Park location, where the exposition opened on May 1, 1851, just a little over nine months from the initial design.

-Although it was originally intended only as a temporary structure, in 1854 after the close of the exhibition, it was moved to a permanent location at Sydenham in South-East London where it was surrounded by elaborate gardens, and became home to an eclectic assortment of attractions intended to draw back the crowds.
-Two new 280ft tall water towers designed by Isambard Kingdom Brunel powered fountains which launched jets of water 120ft in the air.
-The Dinosaur Court sculpture garden showed off recently discovered prehistoric beasts was added on the grounds - now a protected landmark still visible today.
+Although it was originally intended only as a temporary structure, in 1854, after the close of the exhibition, the palace was moved to a permanent location at Sydenham in southeast London, where it was surrounded by elaborate gardens and became home to an eclectic assortment of attractions intended to draw back the crowds.
+Two new 280-foot-tall water towers designed by Isambard Kingdom Brunel powered fountains that launched jets of water 120 feet in the air.
+The Dinosaur Court sculpture garden showing off recently discovered prehistoric beasts was added on the grounds, now a protected landmark still visible today.

-In 1866 the first of several fires struck, destroying the North transcept.
-A gigantic aquarium opened in place of the lost trancept in 1871, the largest in the world, hosting over 300 species and requiring 120,000 gallons of saltwater pumped in from Brighton.
-In the 1890s the fish were replaced by monkeys.
+In 1866, the first of several fires struck, destroying the north transept.
+A gigantic aquarium opened in place of the lost transept in 1871, the largest in the world, hosting over 300 species and requiring 120,000 gallons of saltwater pumped in from Brighton.
+In the 1890s, the fish were replaced with monkeys.
 Festivals and cricket matches were held on the grounds, along with roller coasters and hot air balloon rides.